Armanfard-Lab/iSMART/_pages/team.md

   <h3 align="center">{{ member.name }}</h3>
   <p align="center"><i>{{ member.info }} <!--<br>email: <{{ member.email }}></i> --></p>

-  <p align="center">Narges Armanfard is a Tenure-Track Assistant Professor of Electrical and Computer Engineering at McGill University, and Mila - Quebec AI Institute.
-She is also affiliated with McGill Centre for Intelligent Machines (CIM), McGill initiative in Computational Medicine (MiCM) and McGill Institute for Aerospace Engineering (MIAE).
-Before joining McGill, she was a postdoctoral researcher in the Intelligent Assistive Technology and Systems Lab at the University of Toronto and University Health Network.
-She obtained her PhD degree in Electrical and Computer Engineering from McMaster University.</p>
+  <p align="center">Narges Armanfard is a Tenure-Track Assistant Professor of Electrical and Computer Engineering at McGill University and Mila - Quebec AI Institute.
+She is also affiliated with McGill Centre for Intelligent Machines (CIM), McGill initiative in Computational Medicine (MiCM), and McGill Institute for Aerospace Engineering (MIAE).
+She earned her Ph.D. and Postdoctoral in Artificial Intelligence from McMaster University and the University of Toronto, respectively, in Ontario, Canada.
+Her research focus lies in developing innovative algorithms for various domains such as time-series data analysis, computer vision, reinforcement learning, and representation learning for tasks including data clustering, classification, and anomaly detection.
+Her contributions to the field of AI have been acknowledged through numerous awards from institutions, including the Natural Sciences and Engineering Research Council of Canada, AgeWell, Vanier-Banting, the Fonds de recherche du Québec, as well as McMaster University, McGill University, the University of Toronto, the Canadian Institutes of Health Research, and Scale AI, among others.
+Narges Armanfard's academic accomplishments extend to the publication of over fifty AI-focused articles across distinguished platforms, including AAAI, BMVC, ECML PKDD, TPAMI, TNNLS, TSMC, TIFS, and more.

+.</p>

   <ul style="overflow: hidden">